'Surviving the volcano'

 (David has revisited the island to see how it has changed over the last 16 years.
 Click here for this new Montserrat talk).

-Grand Canyon - Canadian wilderness - Botswana & the Okavango Delta - New Zealand - Utah and Arizona - Antarctica - Pompeii, Herculaneum and Vesuvius - Iceland - My Exploding World - Dolomites: the killing mountains - Expedition planning
+Grand Canyon - Canadian wilderness - Botswana & the Okavango Delta - New Zealand - Utah and Arizona - Antarctica - Pompeii, Herculaneum and Vesuvius - Iceland - My Exploding World - Hawaii - Expedition planning